 TOUR TIPS: We recommend comfortable shoes.
 The lower La Chute River tour route follows a fairly level path over a number of different terrain surfaces including soft grass, cement sidewalk, asphalt path, loose gravel, and stone.
 The Upper La Chute River tour follows a level and down hill path also over different terrain surfaces.
 We also suggest you bring water as summer in the Adirondacks can sometimes demand it.

 Everyone's safety is important to us.
-Our tour is naturally suited for social distancing, however, masks are recommended.
+Our tour is naturally suited for social distancing.
+Masks are not required.

 Industry Walking Tour - Lower La Chute River

 Industry Walking Tour - Upper La Chute River